rackspace-infrastructure-automation/mgcp-terraform-modules/toggle-monitoring/README.md

 # Toggle Monitoring

-This module creates 2 functions to toggle monitoring on/off when a VM is started/stopped by changing the "monitored" label Function source code is located in public bucket gs://toggle-monitoring under project mgcp-infrastructure (mgcp.rackspace.com)
+This module creates 2 functions to toggle monitoring on/off when a VM is started/stopped by changing the "monitored" label. <br />
+Function source code is located in public bucket gs://toggle-monitoring under project mgcp-infrastructure (mgcp.rackspace.com)

 ## Usage Example